Developer Guidelines

 levels or after a specific amount of time has passed.
 Midrolls are seamlessly integrated into

-the gameplay flow, and are mandatory and beneficial for generating revenue during
+the gameplay flow, and are mandatory and beneficial for generating revenue during gameplay

 Where appropriate, developers can choose to set a 2-minute timer for midroll ads.
-As a
+As a result,

-game again.
+again.

-Implementation Guide: Check how to add the mandatory ad types
+Implementation Guide: Check how to add the mandatory ad types .here

-2.2.
-Additional Advertisement Option
+2.2 Additional Advertisement Options

 This ad type offers users in-game rewards in exchange for watching an advertisement.
 It is

-crucial that rewarded ads are implemented correctly - users can only be given a reward
+crucial that rewarded ads are implemented correctly

-in exchange for ad views.
+exchange for ad views.

 Implementation Guide: Check how to add rewarded ads .